rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [^interchangeable]: From <https://en.wikipedia.org/wiki/Genome_editing#cite_note-75>: "_Genome editing, or genome engineering, or gene editing, is a type of genetic engineering in which DNA is inserted, deleted, modified or replaced in the genome of a living organism._". <br><br> From <https://www.genome.gov/genetics-glossary/Genetic-Engineering>, "_Genetic engineering (also called genetic modification) is a process that uses laboratory-based technologies to alter the DNA makeup of an organism.
 This may involve changing a single base pair (A-T or C-G), deleting a region of DNA or adding a new segment of DNA._" <br><br> From <https://en.wikipedia.org/wiki/Genetic_engineering>, "_Genetic engineering, also called genetic modification or genetic manipulation, is the direct manipulation of an organism's genes using biotechnology.
 It is a set of technologies used to change the genetic makeup of cells, including the transfer of genes within and across species boundaries to produce improved or novel organisms.
 New DNA is obtained by either isolating and copying the genetic material of interest using recombinant DNA methods or by artificially synthesising the DNA._" <br><br> "_Genome editing, also called gene editing, is an area of research seeking to modify genes of living organisms to improve our understanding of gene function and develop ways to use it to treat genetic or acquired diseases.
 Genome editing can be used to correct, introduce or delete almost any DNA sequence in many different types of cells and organisms._" <https://www.nih.gov/news-events/gene-editing-digital-press-kit> <br><br> From <https://allianceforscience.cornell.edu/wp-content/uploads/2022/02/Gene-editing-FAQ_V2.pdf>, "_Gene editing is also sometimes referred to as genome editing, CRISPR, and GE and included in the broader terms of genetic engineering and biotechnology._" and "..._In this case, gene editing is used to generate GMOs._".

 [^gene_ther_genome_editing]: From[^HGE-Book] pp. 106, <br><br>"_Like traditional gene therapy, somatic genome editing could be used to revert an underlying genetic mutation to a variant not associated with disease, which would result in a fraction of the targeted cells regaining normal function.
 Somatic genome editing also could be used to engineer a cell so that its phenotype differed from that of a normal cell and was better able to resist or prevent disease._"

+[^HGE-Book]: National Academies of Sciences, Engineering, and Medicine.
+Human genome editing: science, ethics, and governance.
+National Academies Press, 2017. <br><br> Notes: I used this book (Chapters 3 and 4, and the Appendices) to learn about gene-editing science and regulation, and most of the content in this essay's gene-editing section and glossary section come from my reading of this text.
 <!-- =====================================-->

 <!-- My present understanding is that genetic engineering subsumes gene-editing, genome editing, genetic modification, and gene therapy, and that genome editing, gene-editing, and genetic modification are often used interchangeably, but that genome editing and gene therapy are in some instances considered specific forms of gene-editing[^gene_ther_genome_editing], sometimes with the same end in mind.
 In this essay, I exclusively refer to the act of altering human DNA as human gene-editing or human genome editing. -->